UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 ## Operations

-We can define a range basic operations on the strictly involutive identifications that all enjoy strict computational properties.
+We define a range of basic operations on the strictly involutive identifications that all enjoy strict computational properties.

 ### Action of functions on strictly involutive identifications